 The Algonquin and Lakeshore Catholic District School Board has a highly successful model for consultation, assessment and delivery of speech and language programming.
 The allocation of services for assessment and delivery of program is one that ensures equal access to professionals for all school settings.
-Our schools have specific service providers and make referrals on an as needed basis.
 Service includes access to Speech and Language Pathologists (SLPs) and Speech Language Assistants (SLAs) who assist in the delivery of programming under the supervision of the SLPs.
 Our SLPs also maintain a highly successful communication link with community speech and language professionals as part of effective transition planning for our students.